Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/firewall/_index.md

 **Recommendation/Guidance**

 Azure Firewall provides different SLAs when it's deployed in a single availability zone and when it's deployed in two or more availability zones.
-For information about all Azure SLAs, see [SLA summary for Azure services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).

 **Resources**